block-base/nft-analytics/README.md

 Both services are requiring tracking and analytics function now.
 Minting service requires to track how minted NFT works, and crosschain service requires to track NFT transfer history in multi-chain.

-We can use existing NFT API too, but we'd like to have more decentralized solution to track/analize NFTs.
+We can use existing NFT API too, but we'd like to have more decentralized solution to track/analyze NFTs.

 That's why we started this project.

 ## Whoami

 [BlockBase](https://mobile.twitter.com/blockbase_inc) is blockchain development company.
-We supported sevaral client to build web3 product.
+We supported several client to build web3 product.
 We have experience with building game, marketplace, creator platform using The Graph.

 ## Concept